 You get unlimited access to 50 million+ songs with no ads, and you can either stream or download to listen to it offline.
 It’s very versatile as I’ve used it on my laptop through the browser, but you can download on the app to use on your phone/tablet to stream whatever tracks you’d like.
 If you have an Alexa device you can also play it hands-free via that.
 If you want to have a look-see, you can find the offer on Amazon UK here.
 If you’re in the States, they’re running the same 4 month offer for $0.99 here.

 What I’m Loving This Month – Heat Holders Gloves Mini Review

 I think many of us likely feel the cold quite a lot, myself included, so I’m loving my winter warmers to snuggle up in.
 I also have Raynaud’s and erythromelalgia so thermal gloves are a must.
 If you’re looking for snuggly things, SockSnob is a site I’d recommend as they have oodles of funky designs and winter warmers, from gloves and scarves, to hats and blankets.
 They stock different brands, including Heat Holders, and they have accessories for men, women and kids.

 I’ve previously bought the Heat Holders cable knit gloves and they rarely leave my hands in winter.
 SockSnob very kindly gifted me the Trondheim fairisle design to try and I’m a little bit in love with them.
 Fleece lined, 2.5tog, soft material, very snug and warm and they fit well in the S/M size even with my small paws.
-You can check out the range on the SockSnob website, as well as on Amazon UK & Amazon US.

 In other news, I managed to finally managed to find a squirrel prepared to pose for a photo shoot!
 On my way through town to the GP, I met this little guy and we had a brief staring contest.